 We believe that effective risk management and control processes are essential to the Bank's safety and soundness, our ability to address the challenges that we face and, ultimately, our long-term corporate success.
 Generally speaking, risk is the potential that events, expected or unanticipated, may have an adverse effect on our current or projected earnings or financial condition or on our franchise value.
-Consistent with the risk assessment system used by the OCC, we evaluate and monitor the following categories of risk:
+Consistent with risk assessment system used by the OCC, we evaluate and monitor the following categories of risk:

 - Credit risk.
 Credit risk refers to the risk arising from an obligor's failure to perform as agreed.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition-Credit Policies and Procedures" for a discussion of how we seek to manage credit risk. - Interest rate risk.
 Interest rate risk refers to the risk arising from movements in interest rates.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Interest Rate Sensitivity and Market Risk" for a discussion of how we seek to manage interest rate risk. - Liquidity risk.
 Liquidity risk refers to the risk arising from our inability to meet our obligations when they come due.
 Liquidity risk also includes the risk of being unable to access funding sources or manage funding levels, or failing to recognize or address changes in market conditions that affect our ability to liquidate assets quickly and with minimal loss in value.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Management-Liquidity Risk Management" for a discussion of how we seek to manage liquidity risk. - Price risk.
 Price risk refers to the risk arising from changes in the value of assets or liabilities accounted for on a mark-to-market basis.
-To manage price risk, we monitor our investment portfolio and generally attempt to avoid activities that would incur additional price risk, such as market-making, dealing, trading, or otherwise taking positions in futures, foreign exchange, equities, commodities, or other speculative markets. - Operational risk.
+To manage price risk, we monitor our investment portfolio and generally attempt to avoid activities that would incur additional price risk, such as market-making, dealing, trading, or otherwise taking positions in future, foreign exchange, equities, commodities, or other speculative markets. - Operational risk.
 Operational risk refers to the risk arising from inadequate or failed internal processes or systems, the misconduct or errors of people or adverse external events.
-We seek to mitigate operational risks by expanding our operations team and training; working with our vendors to use antifraud protections; establishing security procedures for our clients; and engaging in periodic independent audits of our operations and operating controls.
-We also seek to mitigate operational risks related to misconduct by employees or contractors by implementing internal controls, including dual authorization for monetary transactions, conducting background and credit checks for new hires, screening contractors and third parties providing critical services using a vendor management process, and offering whistleblower protections to our employees to encourage the reporting of misconduct.

-- Compliance risk.
-Compliance risk refers to the risk arising from violations of, or nonconformance with, laws, rules, regulations, prescribed practices, policies and procedures, or ethical standards.
-We have implemented a compliance training program for our employees that includes policies, training, monitoring and change management.
+We seek to mitigate operational risks by expanding our operations team and training; working with our vendors to use antifraud protections; establishing security procedures for our clients; and engaging in periodic independent audits of our operations and operating controls. - Compliance risk.
+Compliance risk refers to the arising from violations of, or nonconformance with, laws, rules, regulations, prescribed practices, policies and procedures, or ethical standards.
+We have implemented a compliance training program training program for our employees that includes policies, training, monitoring and change management.
 We engage an outside firm to monitor our compliance functions on a quarterly basis. - Strategic risk.
 Strategic risk refers to the risk arising from adverse business decisions, improper implementation of decisions, or lack of responsiveness to changes in the banking industry and operating environment.
-Our Board is charged with overseeing our corporate strategy, and our Risk Committee performs strategic risk assessments.
+Our Board is charged with overseeing our corporate strategy and our Risk Committee performs strategic risk assessments.